-(ii) Access to customers to their bank accounts:
+ii)Access to Customers to their Bank Accounts

-a.
-In areas where the bank branches are affected by natural calamity and are unable to function normally, banks may operate from temporary premises, under advice to RBI.
-For continuing the temporary premises beyond 30 days, specific approval may be obtained from the concerned regional office (RO) of RBI.
-Banks may also ensure rendering of banking services to the affected areas by setting up satellite offices, extension counters or mobile banking facilities under intimation to RO of RBI.
+a) In areas where the bank branches are affected by natural calamity and are unable to function normally, banks may operate from temporary premises, under advice to Reserve Bank of India.
+For continuing the temporary premises beyond 30 days, specific approval may be obtained from the Regional Office (RO) concerned of Reserve Bank of India.
+Banks may also ensure rendering of banking services to the affected areas by setting up satellite offices, extension counters or mobile banking facilities under intimation to RO of Reserve Bank of India.

-b.
-To satisfy customer's immediate cash requirements, banks could consider waiving the penalties related to accessing accounts such as fixed deposits.

-c.
-Restoration of the functioning of ATMs at the earliest or making alternate arrangements for providing such facilities may be given due importance.
+- b) To satisfy customer's immediate cash requirements, banks could consider waiving the penalties related to accessing accounts such as fixed deposits - c)Restoration of the functioning of ATMs at the earliest or making alternate arrangements for providing such facilities may be given due importance.
 Banks may consider putting in place arrangements for allowing their customers to access other ATM networks, Mobile ATMs, etc.

-(iii) Currency Management :
+iii)Currency Management

-Banks/ branches affected by natural calamity, if required, may contact other banks maintaining its current accounts or the currency chest branch to which it is linked in order to ensure that supply of currency is maintained to its customers.
+Banks / branches affected by natural calamity, if required, may contact other banks maintaining its current accounts or the currency chest branch to which it is linked in order to ensure that supply of currency is maintained to its customers.

-(iv) KYC Norms
+iv) KYC Norms

-To facilitate opening of new accounts by persons affected by natural calamities especially for availing various relief's given by Government/other agencies, banks may open accounts with -
+To facilitate opening of new accounts by persons affected by natural calamities especially for availing various relief's given by Government / other agencies, banks may open accounts with -

-- a. introduction from another account holder who has undergone full KYC procedure, or - b. documents of identity such as Voter's Identity Card or a driving license, identity card issued by an office, company, school, college, etc. along with a document indicating the address such as Electricity Bill, Ration Card etc. or - c. introduction by two neighbours who have the documents as indicated in para (b) above or - d. in the absence of the above, any other evidence to the satisfaction of the bank.

-The above instructions will be applicable to cases where the balance in the account does not exceed Rs.
-50,000/- or the amount of relief granted (if higher) and the total credit in the account does not exceed Rs.
-1, 00,000/- or the amount of relief granted, (if higher) in a year.
+- a) introduction from another account holder who has undergone full KYC procedure, or - b) documents of identity such as Voter's Identity Card or a driving license, identity card issued by an office, company, school, college, etc. along with a document indicating the address such as Electricity Bill, Ration Card etc. or - c) introduction by two neighbours who have the documents as indicated in paragraph (b) above or - d) in the absence of the above, any other evidence to the satisfaction of the bank. - e) The above instructions will be applicable to cases where the balance in the account does not exceed Rs.50,000/- or the amount of relief granted (if higher) and the total credit in the account does not exceed Rs.1,00,000/- or the amount of relief granted, (if higher) in a year.

-(v) Clearing and Settlement Systems
+v)Clearing and Settlement Systems

-To ensure continuity in clearing service, RBI has advised the banks for 'on-city backup centres' in 20 large cities and effective low-cost settlement solution for the remaining cities.
+To ensure continuity in clearing service, Reserve Bank of India has advised the banks for 'on-city back-up centres' in 20 large cities and effective low-cost settlement solution for the remaining cities.
 The banks in a clearing area could meet with a view to providing flexible clearing services where normal clearing services are disrupted.
 However, notwithstanding these arrangements, banks may also consider discounting cheques for higher amounts to meet customers' requirement of funds.
 Banks could also consider waiver fees for EFT, ECS or mail services so as to facilitate inward transfer of funds to accounts of persons affected by a natural calamity

-25. Applicability of the guidelines in the case of trade and industry
+25. Applicability of the Guidelines in the case of Trade and Industry